Uncovering the cause of treatment resistance in autoimmune blistering disease

 Geography: Australia

 Imagine living with a condition where your skin is as fragile as a butterfly’s wings, constantly blistering and tearing.
 This is what people with Epidermolysis Bullosa experience.
 Existing treatments only provide temporary relief and do not address the root causes of the condition.
-Our Team have created tiny multifunctional robots that are solution for this debilitating disease.
+Wojciech Chrzanowski and his team have created tiny multifunctional robots that are solution for this debilitating disease.
 These robots carry simultaneously healing substances and bacteria-fighting agents.
 The healing substances activate different cells in the body to address the genetic issues of EB.
 The bacteria-fighting agents help the immune system, speed up healing, and fight infections.
 They also restore the skin’s natural balance, which helps prevent new blisters.
 These robots are delivered precisely to the damaged skin using advanced materials.
 This new method targets multiple aspects of the disease and offers a complete solution that is superior to current treatments, providing hope for those with EB.

 3D printing vascularised human skin implants from patient cells